Amy Zegart, PhD

 - Morris Arnold and Nona Jean Cox Senior Fellow at the Hoover Institution

 Stanford, CA 94305-6165

-Dr. Zegart has been featured by the National Journal as one of the ten most influential experts in intelligence reform.
-She served on the Clinton administration’s National Security Council staff and as a foreign policy adviser to the Bush‑Cheney 2000 presidential campaign.
-She has also testified before the Senate Intelligence Committee; provided training to the US Marine Corps; and advised officials on intelligence, homeland security, and cybersecurity matters.
-Her commentary has been featured on national television networks, NPR, the New York Times, Wall Street Journal, and elsewhere.
-Before her academic career, Dr. Zegart spent three years as a McKinsey & Company management consultant advising leading companies on strategy and organizational effectiveness.
-She came to Stanford from UCLA, where she was a professor of public policy in the Luskin School of Public Affairs.
+Zegart has been featured by the National Journal as one of the ten most influential experts in intelligence reform.
+She served on the Clinton administration’s National Security Council staff and as a foreign policy adviser to the Bush 2000 presidential campaign.
+She has also testified before the Senate Select Committee on Intelligence and advises senior officials on intelligence, homeland security, and cybersecurity matters.

-She has won two UCLA teaching awards, the American Political Science Association’s Leonard D. White Dissertation Award, and grants from the Carnegie Corporation of New York, the Hewlett Foundation, the Smith Richardson Foundation, and the National Science Foundation.
+She is the recipient of a Fulbright Fellowship, the American Political Science Association’s Leonard D. White Dissertation Prize, and research grants from the Carnegie Corporation of New York, the Hewlett Foundation, the Smith Richardson Foundation, and the National Science Foundation.

 A native of Louisville, Kentucky, Zegart received an A.B. in East Asian studies magna cum laude from Harvard University and an M.A. and Ph.D. in political science from Stanford University.
 She serves on the board of directors of Kratos Defense & Security Solutions (KTOS) and the Capital Group.